nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/mqtt-authentication.md

             When prompted for the CN, enter `cluster_manager`
         3. Send the CSR to the CA:
             `openssl x509 -req -in cluster.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out cluster.crt -days <duration>`
-        4. Export the keyfile password as an environmental variable:\
+        4. Export the keyfile password as an environment variable:\
             `export CLUSTER_KEYFILE_PASSWORD=<keyfile password>`
     * **Cluster Service Manager (Client):**
         1. Generate a client key:\